bhuman/BHumanCodeRelease/README.md

 # B-Human Code Release

-This is the official 2017 B-Human code release.
+This is the official 2018 B-Human code release.

+* The 2017 code release is tagged with "coderelease2017".

 * The 2016 code release is tagged with "coderelease2016".